MatTheTab/Java_Animal_Simulation/Readme.md

 # Java Project - Animal Simulation

+This program is meant to be a simplified simulation of the natural cycle of life if animals living in the savanna.
+Predators can eat prey and prey can try to escape but not every predator can hunt every type of prey.
+Animals get tired and require food and water, as well as rest.
+The behaviour of animals is simulated concurently. <br>

+<b> Warning: </b> <br>
+Due to relative path provided in the code, ilustrations of animals and places may not be visible if program is not opened correctly.
+If you wish to run the program locally, then please, open the folder "Animal" in an IDEA, not the whole downloaded project. <br>

 <b>User's Manual:</b> <br>

 This is a Java project developed for Object-Oriented Programming classes.
 The program simulates animal behavior based on project requirements.
 Users can add animals by selecting a species from the ComboBox located on the right side of the window.
 The window size should automatically adjust to fit the monitor's size.
 Both preys and predators behave according to the specified requirements.